-S.Nickelace is a farmer who has 3 family members including himself and 3 acres of highland is used to cultivate using open well water.
-Pubalasingam also has 3 acres of highlands, but he is using water from the pump house and both of them are waiting for the completion of the entire project series to extend the cultivation.
+S.Nickelace is a farmer who has 3 family members including himself and a 3-acre highland is used to cultivate using open well water.
+Pubalasingam also has 3 acres of highlands, but he is using water from pump 4.